top of page

 & TIPS

-• Sleeping on or bumping the piercing can prolong healing and cause bumps
+• DO NOT Sleep on or bump the piercing.
+This can prolong healing and cause bumps.

 • Hot chamomile teabag compresses can reduce bumps and increase blood flow. **However avoid this if you have an allergy to ragweed.